olivesgatech/GradTrust/README.md

 ```

 ### Evaluation
-The code requires the user to feed in the network that requires Trust Quantification.
-It is specifically written for classification pretrained models available at [PyTorch's Torchvision Library](https://pytorch.org/vision/stable/models.html).
+The code requires the user to feed in the network for Trust Quantification.
+It is specifically written for pretrained models available at [PyTorch's Torchvision Library](https://pytorch.org/vision/stable/models.html).
 Feed in the name of the network as defined in the above link.
+For instance, if we the user wants trust quantification for ResNet-18, run the following:

 ```
 python demo.py --network 'resnet18'